Should College Students Have a Credit Card?

 A credit card can be much more than just a convenient way to pay for today’s college expenses.
-At the same time, it can provide peace of mind in emergencies, be a fun way to accumulate rewards and cash back, and be a useful tool to help college students establish life-long good financial habits.
+It can provide peace of mind in emergencies, allow you to accumulate rewards and cash back, and be a useful tool to help college students establish life-long good financial habits.